 Similar things happen at the individual, personal level.
-You recall the time you became aware of God’s love in your life.
-The initial joys last for a while.
-Some longer than others.
+You recall the time you became aware of God's love in your life.
+The initial joys last for a while—some longer than others.
 You were on the pinnacle of the mount of spiritual experiences where you see only the transfigured, glorified face of the Risen Lord.
-Like Peter, you want to remain there and not get down (Mt 17:4).
+Like Saint Peter, you want to remain there and not get down (Mt 17:4).

-It may be personal, your own weaknesses acting as “a thorn in the flesh” (2 Cor 12:7).
+It may be personal, your weaknesses acting as "a thorn in the flesh" (2 Cor 12:7).
 It could also be the shocking news about some actions of some members of the faith community—church leadership or the laity—, pushing you to reexamine why you believe what you believe.
 It is then that your faith life will be tested.
 Then would be the opportunity to spiritual maturity.

 The Corinthian Church witnessed firsthand the struggles of living in a world where Christianity offered a different and higher standard of life and morality.
 They were not exempt from the temptations that come from where they live.
 Initial joys are over.
 The moment of building and faith maturity has come.

 As we continue on this reflection based on the First Letter of Saint Paul to the Corinthians, we pray the Lord to enlighten our hearts to see the richness of being members of the Body of Christ.
-May we also see how important it is for us to understand the diversity of our gifts and how to work together to build the Church and the community despite the struggles we face.
+May we also see how important it is to understand the diversity of our gifts and how to work together to build the Church and the community despite the struggles we face.

 God love you.
 God bless you.